jenniione/jenniione.github.io/_posts/2024-03-27-binomial_distribution_en.md

 _{10}C_{2}\left(\frac{1}{2}\right)^2 \left(1-\frac{1}{2}\right)^{8} = 0.0439
 $$

-Using the same method, calculating the probabilities for all values of $$x$$ yields the following results:
+Similarly, you can calculate the probabilities for all values of

 $$x=0 ;  \frac{10!}{1!\cdot9!}
 \left(\frac{1}{2}\right)^0 \left(1-\frac{1}{2}\right)^{10} = 0.0010